gonggongjohn/Evolution-Of-Knowledge/README.md

 Then you can find the archives in the directory `build/libs`.

+**NOTICE: If you meet some compilation errors like "xxx not found", You can try [Importing CuckooLib Repository](#Working with CuckooLib).
+It may solve your problems.**

 ## Working with CuckooLib

 [CuckooLib](https://github.com/zi-jing/CuckooLib) is a dependency library of the EOK project.
 It includes plenty of reusable code which is used by Cuckoo Dev Team.